 - Behavior of the Settlor during his or her lifetime.
 How did the Settlor treat the Trust beneficiaries while he or she was alive?
 Was he consistently generous?
 Pragmatically guarded?

 - Cohesion with the overall plan.
 Is the Trust the only element of the Settlor’s estate plan?
 Were multiple Trusts created for the same beneficiary, such that each was designed to accomplish separate goals?

 - Genesis of the Trust.
 Were there specific circumstances that lead to the creation of the Trust?
 How adequate are the drafting attorney’s notes when illustrating the specific concerns and objectives of the Settlor?
 Was an incapacitated beneficiary a reality, or did the Settlor anticipate the onset of incapacity?

 Editor’s Summary: Trust Litigation Issues ~ Dallas, Texas

 If you are unsure about issues involving a trust, it’s wise to seek out the advice of experienced probate and trust attorneys, such as our trust and trust litigation attorneys working in our Dallas, Texas, law firm.
 Our attorneys can review the available trust documents, advise you on disputing a trust under Texas law, and even assist with trust litigation if the need should arise.
-Whatever your issues are vis-a-vis a trust, contact our Dallas office today for a free consultation on your specific trust or trust litigation matters.
-Our office is conveniently located in North Dallas, so if you are in nearby cities such as Plano, Richardson, or Farmers Branch, a free consultation on your trust is just an easy phone call or drive away.
+Whatever your issues are vis-a-vis a trust, contact our Dallas office today for a no charge initial phone consultation on your specific trust or trust litigation matters.
+Our office is conveniently located in North Dallas, so if you are in nearby cities such as Plano, Richardson, or Farmers Branch, a no charge initial phone consultation on your trust is just an easy phone call or drive away.